 Upon appeal, the district court's decision may be reviewed by the respective regional court.
 That regional court's decision may, in turn, be examined by the Austrian Supreme Court.
-Notably, however, the Austrian Supreme Court's review is limited to points of law and only to issues of material importance to the uniformity, the certainty or the development of Austrian legal policy.
+Notably, however, the Austrian Supreme Court's review is limited to points of law and only to issues of material importance to the uniformity, the certainty or the development of the Austrian legal order.